juntylpro1/secure-enterprise/onboard-custom.md

 1. To add new input variables, click **Add input variables**.
 1. Select the parameters that you want to include, or select **Parameters** to select all options, and click **Add**.
 1. From the input variables table, select a parameter, and click **Edit**.
 1. Select the applicable options to require or hide the value.
+You can choose a value type, default value, and description for each input variable to customize how the value appears to users.
+Unless they are hidden, input variables display for your users, and can be configured during the deployment process.
+Make sure that your input variable descriptions are clear and concise for your users.

    Required
    :   Users are required to specify the parameter during installation.